1. Start with a performance review

 Check in every quarter to continue the conversation

 You can host these conversations inside your weekly 1:1s with your team members.
-Taking just a few minutes to discuss career development every quarter can make a big difference.
+Taking just a few minutes to discuss employee development every quarter can make a big difference.

 Get feedback on the process